machinereading/KV-rule/README.md

 Albert_Einstein	nationality	Iran	0.7180768931575049
 ```

-If you set a configuration file (CONFIG_FILE_PATH) by `conf/conf-dben.json`, you can use the rules learned using English DBpedia.
+If you set a configuration file (CONFIG_FILE_PATH) as `conf/conf-dben.json`, then you can use the rules learned using English DBpedia.

-If you set a configuration file (CONFIG_FILE_PATH) by `conf/conf-kbox.json`, you can use the rules learned using K-Box.
+Or, if you set a configuration file (CONFIG_FILE_PATH) as `conf/conf-kbox.json`, you can use the rules learned using K-Box.

 ## Licenses
 * `CC BY-NC-SA` [Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/2.0/)